thinghacker/DualUSBSegaController/README.md

 This sketch reads the state of a single controller and simulates key presses via the Keyboard interface.
 You can specify which buttons correspond to which keys in the sketch.
 This sketch requires a 32u4 based board (such as the Leonardo, Micro, or Due).

+### DualUSBSegaController ###

+This sketch reads the state of up to two controllers and appears as two 8 button USB Gamepads.
+This sketch requires a 32u4 based board (such as the Pro Micro) and is based on https://github.com/mcgurk/Arduino-USB-HID-RetroJoystickAdapter/tree/master/megadrive.

 ## More Info ##

 For details on how SegaController reads the controller's state, see [How To Read Sega Controllers](https://github.com/jonthysell/SegaController/wiki/How-To-Read-Sega-Controllers).